|

 efficiently, which means index-based access to the list is not supported.

-The most important difference to a java.util.LinkedList
+The most important difference to a java.util.LinkedList, on

 which class this implementation is based, is that in addition to the internal